To pass this unit, please study the 18 vocabulary words below.

 UK

-A high quality computer, typically with lots of RAM, plenty of CPU power, and a high quality video card.
+a high quality computer, typically with lots of RAM, plenty of CPU power, and a high quality video card

 USA